 The presentation of Financial Statements, in accordance with IFRS, requires that estimates and assumptions be made, which impact the reported amounts and disclosures of the Financial Statements, but do not impair the reliability of the financial information.
 The actual results may differ from those estimates.
 Estimates and assumptions are constantly reviewed.
-The review of the accounting estimates are recognized in the period in which the estimates are revised or in future periods if the effect is for the future
+The review of the accounting estimates is recognized in the period, in which, the estimates are revised, in the case where the revision impacts that period, or in the period of the revision and future periods, if it the revisions impact both the current period, as well as, future periods.